bats-core/bats-file/README.md

 The line above spins up a brand new virtualbox image and provisions with prerequisites.

 However, as the tests require not to be on a network share due to running commands eg: `mknod`, the files are shared into the VM by `rsync` module.
 Rsync in vagrant only runs initialy and stops.
 During the active development, you regularly change files and might want to see the impact.
-To achive that, you have to use auto rsync.
+To achieve that, you have to use auto rsync.

 > `auto-rsync` is a long running command.
 It means that it has to run on terminal screen as long as the VM is up and running.
 So, you have to keep this in a dedicated terminal screen.